AdamBoley/Project-Beergate/README.md

 ##### Use case 1 - user has no reviews

 When validating this page, I signed-in as a newly-created user with username 'Kieran'.
 When I navigated to the user_reviews page, no content was displayed.
 After examining the code of the template and the view, I determined that this was due to a misplaced `endif` control statement.
-After fixing this....
+After fixing this, the expected message that the user has not written any reviews displayed as expected.

 ##### Use case 2 - user has one review awaiting approval

+When validating this page, I transferred a single review to the 'Kieran' account and disapproved it.
+When I navigated to the user_reviews page, two text boxes displayed - one informing me that, as expected, a review had been written and was awating approval, and another informing me that I had no written any reviews.
+This was problematic, and I determined that I could not rely on the `{% empty %}` tag in the templating language, and hence that I needed to rework the UserReview view to explicitly handle this case and the above use-case 1.
+I reworked those files to more explicitly handle these use cases and redeployed to Heroku.

 ##### Use case 3 - user has all reviews awaiting approval